 Douglas Edwards (alias)

-Douglas Edwards is the cover name of a former Special Demonstration Squad undercover officer who infiltrated various groups including anarchist groups, the Independent Labour Party, Tri-Continental and Dambusters Mobilising Committee from 1968 to 1971.
+Douglas Edwards is the cover name of a former Special Demonstration Squad undercover officer who infiltrated various groups including anarchist groups, the Independent Labour Party, Tri-Continental and Dambusters Mobilising Committee from late 1968 to May 1971.
 His cover personality was born 8 August 1945, and commonly known as 'Doug'.

 He is also known by the cipher HN326 for the purposes of the Undercover Policing Inquiry and Operation Herne (for the N cipher system see N officers), and the Inquiry has ruled that the officer's real name will be restricted.

 Douglas Edwards became the treasurer of Tricontinental, 'a left-wing organisation that allied itself [to] left-wing elements in Asia, Africa & Latin America, [that] also published a newspaper', accourding to documents submitted to the Undercover Policing Inquiry.

 There are two, opposing, explanations about the way Edwards set up his infiltration.
 At the start of his risk assessment it says:

 - The initial deployment was into the Independent Labour Party (ILP) and Tri-Continental (a left-wing, radical newspaper).
 The membership of ILP elevated his status allowing him to become Treasurer of Tri-Continental, this background facilitated access to other extremist, anarchist left-wing groups'.

 A bit further down, under 4.2, it says: